Dynamics of groups of automorphisms of character varieties and Fatou/Julia decomposition for Painlev\'e 6: General properties of Fatou components and good set of parameters .

 \section{General properties of Fatou components and good set of parameters $\goodparams$.}

-Recall that the Fatou set ${\mathcal F}_{A,B,C,D}$ for the action of $\Gamma_{A,B,C,D}$ on $S_{A,B,C,D}$ is the set of points $p$ admitting a neighborhood on which the restrictions of all elements in $\Gamma$ form a normal family.
+Recall that the Fatou set ${\mathcal F}_{A,B,C,D}$ for the action of $\AUTOGROUP_{A,B,C,D}$ on $S_{A,B,C,D}$ is the set of points $p$ admitting a neighborhood on which the restrictions of all elements in $\AUTOGROUP$ form a normal family.
 Recall also that, by way of definition, this normal family may contain sequences of maps converging to infinity, cf. Section~\ref{SUBSEC:FATOU_JULIA}.
 In particular, ${\mathcal F}_{A,B,C,D}$ is an open (possibly empty) set and, according to Remark~\ref{REM:SINGULAR_POINTS_JULIA}, none of the possible singular points of $S_{A,B,C,D}$ lies in ${\mathcal F}_{A,B,C,D}$.

 A {\it Fatou component} $V \subset S_{A,B,C,D}$ is a connected component of ${\mathcal F}_{A,B,C,D}$.
-Since the Fatou set is invariant, one can consider the stabilizer $\Gamma_V \leq \Gamma$ of $V$, which consists of those elements of $\Gamma$ that map $V$ to~$V$.
+Since the Fatou set is invariant, one can consider the stabilizer $\AUTOGROUP_V \leq \AUTOGROUP$ of $V$, which consists of those elements of $\AUTOGROUP$ that map $V$ to~$V$.
 The purpose of this section is to establish several general properties of Fatou components.
 By combining these properties with the previous material, the proofs of Theorems~H and~K will quickly be derived in the next section.

-We begin with Proposition~\ref{PROP:FATOU_COMP_ARE_HYPERBOLIC} below which ensures the hyperbolic character of these components (cf. Lemma~\ref{Kobayashi_hiperbolicity}).
+We begin with the following dichotomy which plays an important role in the proof of Theorem~F.